ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 The HPE Cray MPICH implementation is linked into software by default when compiling using the standard wrapper scripts: `cc`, `CC` and `ftn`.

+You do not need to do anything to make HPE Cray MPICH available when you log into ArCHER2, it is available by default to all users.

 #### MPI reference material